carlhuth/JSONAntlrAntMavenJastadd/README.md

 1. Execute the ANT build script `build.xml` in directory `JSONAntlrAntMavenJastadd/src/main/jastadd`.
 This script can be executed two different ways:
-  a.
-From the Eclipse window by,
+    1. From the Eclipse window by,
      Right-clicking the default target -> `Run As` -> `Ant Build`.
-  b.
-From the command line,
+    2. From the command line,
      execute `ant` from `JSONAntlrAntMavenJastadd/src/main/jastadd`.
 2. Run the Maven build script `pom.xml` from directory `JSONAntlrAntMavenJastadd` with the Maven goal `compile`.
    This script can be done two different ways:
-  a.
-From the Eclipse window by,
+    1. From the Eclipse window by,
-     Right-clicking the Project Directory -> `Maven Build` -> Enter goal `compile` in the `Goals:` textbox of the pop-up window.
+     Right-clicking the Project Directory -> `Run As` -> `Maven Build` -> Enter goal `compile` in the `Goals:` textbox of the pop-up window.
-  b.
-From the command line,
+    2. From the command line,
      execute `mvn compile` from `JSONAntlrAntMavenJastadd`.
 3. Right-clicking the Project Directory -> `Refresh`